Blog series part 1 of 5: The Impact of Patient Engagement in Pharmaceutical Companies

 A promising project to support regulatory and HTA processes is the PREFER research project under the Innovative Medicines Initiative (IMI).
 PREFER develops recommendations for guideline development of regulatory agencies, HTA bodies, and industry concerning the involvement and collection of patient preference data in decision making.

-Biotech, pharma and medtech should understand the strategic significance of these initiatives and prepare accordingly.
-Early dialogue and advice at EMA, EUNetHTA and local agencies is highly recommended.
+Biotech, pharma, and medtech should understand the strategic significance of these initiatives and prepare accordingly.
+Early dialogue and advice at EMA, EUNetHTA and local agencies are highly recommended.

 Improvement of treatments